Keyshia Cole: Early life

 Keyshia Myeshia Johnson was born in Oakland, California on October 15, 1981.
 She is the biological daughter of Francine "Frankie" Lons (1960–2021), who struggled with alcohol and crack cocaine addiction, and boxing trainer Virgil Hunter, who was notably absent from her upbringing.
 The instability resulting from her mother's addiction, combined with the absence of her biological father, forced an early intervention in Cole's life; as a result, she was adopted at the age of two by family friends Leon and Yvonne Cole, subsequently changing her last name to Cole.
 Cole has biological and adopted siblings; including her brothers Sean and Sam, her younger sister Elite Noel, and her older sister Neffeteria "Neffe" Pugh.

 At an early age, Cole discovered a passion for music.
 When she was 12 years old, her brother Sean (also known as Nutt-So), himself involved in local music, introduced her to MC Hammer, with whom she had the opportunity to record background vocals for.
 During this formative period, she also formed a friendship with rapper Tupac Shakur, who promised to support her burgeoning music career.
-Tragically, Shakur was fatally shot in a drive-by shooting the same night he asked Cole to write a hook for his upcoming project at the time.
+Shakur was fatally shot in a drive-by shooting the same night he asked Cole to write a hook for his upcoming project at the time.

 As a child, Cole played tag football, tetherball, and served as a junior lifeguard at Oakland's Fremont Pool.
-She spent her free time watching music-driven films—favorites included The Last Dragon, An American Tail: Fievel Goes West, Coming to America, Little Shop of Horrors, and the Looney Tunes cartoons—and was an avid reader.
+She spent her free time watching music-driven films and was an avid reader.
 At the age of 16, she became a participant at the East Oakland Youth Development Center (EOYDC), a local nonprofit dedicated to empowering young people through educational and recreational programs.
 Cole initially attended Fremont High School in Oakland before transferring to and graduating from Tracy High School in Tracy, California, in the class of 2000.
 Reflecting on her formative years, Cole stated, "My childhood was not easy.
 I went through a lot of trials and tribulations [...] no matter what their situation is, no matter where [you] come from, no matter where [you] are, no matter who [you] are - with faith, you can always accomplish your goals.
 I did it and survived, and so can [you]."